fumofumiz/tccm-homeworks2025/project2b/README.md

 First a target data region is created using the command

-!$omp target data map(A,b,c,dd,error,rootdd)
+!$omp target data map(A,b,c)

 this ensures that the there are no unnecessary data transfers between the GPU and the CPU.
+Specifically the matrix A which is used in each iteration to compute c=Ab and the vectors b and c which are updated at each iteration

 Inside the target data region a while do loop does the following